Mike Gray Couple Counselling & EFTfor Kingston upon Thames and Surbiton

 With most couples, I do "normal" couple counselling.

-But if you or your spouse are considering divorce, you have some tough decisions ahead.
+But if one of you is considering divorce, you may not feel able to make the emotional investment in counselling together.
+I understand that.
 I have a short-term approach designed specifically for this.
+(It's called Discernment Counselling.)
 It’s a chance to slow down, take a breath, and look at your options.
-It's for when one person is “leaning out” of the relationship—not sure that relationship counselling can help--and the other is more "leaning in”—that is, interested in the possibility of rebuilding the marriage in a better form.
+It's for when one person is not sure that the pain of talking deeply about things is worth it, and is reluctant to do counselling.

-I can help each consider whether to try to restore your marriage to health, or move toward divorce, or take a time out and decide later.
+I can help each consider whether to try to restore your marriage to health, or move toward divorce, or take a pause and decide later.
 Those are basically the three most common possibilities.
 The goal is for you to gain clarity and confidence about a direction, based on a deeper understanding of your relationship and its possibilities for the future.
-To me each of those three possibilities is valid.

 You will attend as a couple but the most important work occurs in one-to-one conversations with me.
 Why?
 Because you are starting out from different places.
 I will respect the reasons for divorce while exploring the possibility of making a better marriage.